Skip to content

 What does ISMS stand for in security?

+What is ISMS?
 ISMS stands for Information Security Management System.
-It is a framework of policies and procedures that help organizations protect their information assets..
+It is a systematic and structured approach to managing sensitive company information to..

 More...